-- Candidates need to be qualified, proficient or experienced in the subject which they intend to teach with sufficient personal skills to complete the academic and other requirements of the programme. - Candidates need to demonstrate the potential to study at minimum academic level 4 the same level of study as the first year of a degree course. - Candidates must be in a position to meet the requirement for a minimum of 30 hours of practice for this qualification, a proportion of which need to be observed (3 assessed observations).
+- Candidates need to be qualified, proficient or experienced in the subject which they intend to teach with sufficient personal skills to complete the academic and other requirements of the programme. - Candidates need to demonstrate the potential to study at minimum academic level 5 the same level of study as the second year of a degree course. - Candidates must be in a position to meet the requirement for a minimum of 100 hours of practice for this qualification, a proportion of which need to be observed (8 assessed observations).
+Practice must involve working with groups of learners (as opposed to solely one to one tuition) to achieve this qualification.
 Candidates will also need to be able to meet the additional practice and observation requirements for the optional units they undertake, where these apply.
-For further information, please see the Summary of Practice Requirements by Unit provided in Appendix 3. - Providers will be aware that there is a minimum core of literacy, language, numeracy and ICT which details the knowledge, understanding and personal skills in English, mathematics and ICT expected of all teachers in the sector.
+For further information, please see the Summary of Practice Requirements by Unit provided in Appendix 3.

+- Providers will be aware that there is a minimum core of literacy, language, numeracy and ICT which details the knowledge, understanding and personal skills in English, mathematics and ICT expected of all teachers in the sector.
 There is therefore a requirement to carry out an initial assessment of a trainee teacher's personal skills in English, mathematics and ICT.
-Providers may wish to base this initial assessment on the requirements identified in the document 'Minimum Core Guidance Defining the minimum core of teachers' knowledge, understanding and skills in literacy, language, numeracy and ICT; Using inclusive approaches to address learners' needs' (The Education and Training Foundation, Nov 2016).

-- The teaching programme will support further development of Maths, English and ICT skills, recorded in a personal development log.
-It is recommended that trainee teachers will have been assessed as competent at level 2 in English and maths prior to the completion of their qualification. - It is essential that providers check that candidates do not have a background which will by law prevent them from working as a teacher with young people or vulnerable adults if this is the trainee's goal.
+Providers may wish to base this initial assessment on the requirements identified in the document 'Minimum Core Guidance -Defining the minimum core of teachers' knowledge, understanding and skills in literacy, language, numeracy and ICT; Using inclusive approaches to address learners' needs' (The Education and Training Foundation, Nov 2016). - The teaching programme will support further development of Maths, English and ICT skills, recorded in a personal development log.
+It is recommended that trainee teachers will have been assessed as competent at level 2 in English and maths prior to the completion of their qualification; however, candidates wishing to take any of the specialist English and maths units will need to evidence Level 3 personal skills in English or mathematics, as appropriate.
+The entry criteria, and how they may be evidenced, are detailed in 'Criteria for entry to mathematics (numeracy) and English (literacy and ESOL) teacher training in the lifelong learning sector' (LLUK, June 2007; amended 2010). - It is essential that providers check that candidates do not have a background which will by law prevent them from working as a teacher with young people or vulnerable adults if this is the trainee's goal.